List of Top Kenyan YouTubers

 - Willy Paul- The youthful singer comes in at number three with 722k subscribers.
 Willy Paul started out doing Gospel Music but has since embraced secular tunes.
 His most recent song with fellow singer Size 8 highlights his conversion from Gospel to Secular.

-- Bahati- The father of three has 722k subscribers on his channel.
+- Bahati- The father of four has 722k subscribers on his channel.
 He also converted from Gospel to Secular music, although he maintains that his spiritual roots are deeply embedded.
 Bahati consistently churns out music and his songs have been trending on YouTube for about a month now.

 - Khaligraph Jones- The self-proclaimed OG comes in fifth with 469k subscribers.
 Known for his lyrical prowess and spitting out rhymes faster than most people can spell their names, Khaligraph is a favourite to many rap-lovers.